-Figure 11.
-Remote system log-in offers monitoring and control for administrators anywhere in the world using the accompanying web-based (this figure) or mobile MyEvolv portal applications

 This overview was provided by Evolv Technology.
 While all statements were not evaluated during the exercise, several statements serve as the basis for exercise criteria.

 1.2.5.
 ConOps Support and Training

 Evolv Express is offered in a Product as a Service/Software as a Service subscription model.
 Our team supports venues throughout ConOps planning, installation, system operation, and maintenance.
 Each installation is fully assessed and evaluated by security experts on staff both at Evolv and at the customer site, including (optionally) teams from our partner providers, to determine the best layout for installation and operation, including the locations, numbers and roles for security personnel in the flow control and issue resolution positions.